Year 1 (Level 4)

 The goal of this module is to enable you to demonstrate key skills and understanding of animal health, welfare and nutrition so that you will be able to contribute positively during both work placements and future work opportunities—skills that are highly desirable in a broad range of animal care applications.

-Practical Projects, Enrichment and Training (30 credits)
+Applied Animal Husbandry, Enrichment and Training (30 credits)

 This module will evolve your practical skills related to the safe handling and management of a range of species.
 You will have the opportunity to participate in management activities designed to improve animal welfare and to demonstrate some basic animal husbandry skills.
 You will develop an understanding of the theory underpinning environmental enrichment and animal training, and this knowledge will be applied across a range of species in practical projects.